-The Master of Science in Health Informatics Administration is accredited as a Health Information Management Master of Science Degree by the Commission for Health Informatics and Information Management (CAHIIM).
+The Master of Science in Health Informatics Administration is accredited as a Health Information Management Master of Science Degree by the Commission for Health Informatics and Information Management Education (CAHIIM).
 CAHIIM is an independent organization that accredits health informatics and health information management degree programs.

 The Master of Science in Health Informatics Administration (MSHIA) degree has a dual emphasis: health care administration and informatics (information science) applied to the health care industry.
 It is geared toward health care professionals as well as information technology professionals who work in health care settings.